Specialized Services & Training

 Communities have the option to select a virtual follow-up approximately one month after the workshop for an additional half-day session to support ongoing planning efforts.

-What to Expect from the Outcomes
+What to Expect after the Workshop

 Mental Health Training for Juvenile Justice (MHT-JJ)